i-am-bee/beeai-labs/bee-hive/README.md

 > [!WARNING]
 > [PRE-Alpha] Please reach out if you want to get involved in the discussions.
 All feedback is welcomed

-# bee-hive
+# Bee Hive

 A multi-agent platform with the vision to facilitate deploy and run Bee agents.

-In this initial version you are going to find some examples how run a group of agents, that you can build using current and more mature TypeScript [Bee Agent framework](https://github.com/i-am-bee/bee-agent-framework), or experiment with the new [Python version](/bee_agent).
+In this initial version you are going to find some examples how run a group of agents, that you can build using current and more mature TypeScript [Bee Agent framework](https://github.com/i-am-bee/bee-agent-framework), or experiment with the new [Python version](../framework/bee-py).

 ## Usage